Corn Season! Make Grilled Corn Salsa!

 - Freshly ground black pepper

-- Prepare a hot fire with hardwood charcoal or propane, or preheat a cast-iron over high heat.
+Prepare a hot fire with hardwood charcoal or propane, or preheat a cast-iron pan over high heat.

-- Place 1 1/2 cups of corn kernels (173 g) corn kernels in a mixing bowl and stir in the tomatoes, cilantro, scallions, lime juice and remaining 1 tablespoon of oil.
+Place 1 1/2 cups of corn kernels (173 g) in a mixing bowl and stir in the peppers, tomatoes, cilantro, scallions, lime juice and remaining 1 tablespoon of oil.
 Taste and season with salt and pepper.
+Salad is best served the day it is made.
+You may refrigerate it in an airtight container for up to 1 day.
+Bring to room temperature before serving.

 - To turn this into a hearty salad as seen below, add 2 ounces (55 g) of feta cheese and three radishes, sliced, to the main salsa (without the beans) as described above.
 Perfect alongside grilled meats and poultry or even fish.